-Commercial insurance, or business insurance, helps companies protect their intellectual and physical property and their financial assets.
-This includes losses that could result from lawsuits, property damage, workers compensation, loss of income, cyber and privacy issues, and more.
+Commercial Insurance (also called Business Insurance), helps companies protect their intellectual and physical property and their financial assets.
+This includes losses that could result from lawsuits, property damage, workers' compensation, loss of income, cyber and privacy issues, and more.

-A good rule of thumb for budgeting for commercial insurance is about 20 to 30 percent of your business’s gross income.
+A good rule of thumb for budgeting for Commercial/Business Insurance is about 20 to 30 percent of your business’s gross income.
 These costs may vary depending on the coverage you need and the risks of certain industries.